mattermost/docs/source/deploy/mobile-overview.rst

 .. important::
   Not all provided updates are compatible with all previous versions of Mattermost.
 Updating only Mattermost Mobile Apps or updating the Mobile apps before updating Mattermost Server can result in compatibility issues.

 You should also start thinking about technical and security requirements in parallel with an implementation plan.
-Feel free to use our `implementation plan template </getting-started/implementation_plan.html>`__ available in the Mattermost documentation.
+Feel free to use our :doc:`implementation plan template </getting-started/implementation-plan>` available in the Mattermost documentation.

 Also, start engaging your technical and security teams with the following questions:

 - Are there any known security or access requirements?
-- Is an `Enterprise Mobile Management (EMM) Provider </deploy/deploy-mobile-apps-using-emm-provider.html>`__ needed?
+- Is an :doc:`Enterprise Mobile Management (EMM) Provider </deploy/deploy-mobile-apps-using-emm-provider>` needed?
-- Is a `VPN connection required </deploy/consider-mobile-vpn-options.html>`__?
+- Is a :doc:`VPN connection required </deploy/consider-mobile-vpn-options>`?

 Asking questions like these requires you to pause before jumping into your Mattermost mobile project.
 However, it will help ensure you see a return on your investment.